abogoyavlensky/automigrate/README.md

 $ lein migrations explain --number 1
 $ lein migrations help
 ```
-***Note:** For lein there is the same CLI-interface with same comamnds and options, but
+***Note:** For lein there is the same CLI-interface with the same commands and options, but
 instead of keywords (e.g.`:number`) for option names you should use  `--...` (e.g. `--number`).*

 ### Getting started